-- Corporate perspective and impact on curricular development
+- Business imprint on curricular development

 - Focus on career-readiness skills to break through economic barriers

-- Hands-on, work-related activities to inspire students
+- Hands-on, work-related activities that engage students

 - Young professional leadership opportunities

-Learn more about the Architecture/Engineering program here.
+- Learn more about the 2017 Architecture/Engineering program here.